 8 Trust Account

 8.1 We maintain a trust account for all funds which we receive from clients.
-If we are holding significant funds on your behalf we will normally lodge those funds on interest bearing deposit with the ANZ Bank New Zealand Limited, which holds our trust account.
-In that case we will charge an administration fee of 10 % of the gross interest derived.
+If we are holding significant funds on your behalf for sufficiently long enough to generate a meaningful return for you, we will normally lodge those funds on interest bearing deposit with the ANZ Bank New Zealand Limited, which holds our trust account.
+In that case, we will charge an administration fee of $150.00 plus GST and a commission equal to 10 % of the gross interest derived.